 Space and Comfort

-You will have plenty of square footage with this tent at 90 sq st of interior space and an additional 40 sq ft of vestibule space.
+With 90 sq ft of interior space and an additional 40 sq ft of vestibule space, you will have plenty of square footage.
 The main tent will easily fit a full and a twin air mattress, while the vestibule will hold two chairs, a table, and then some.
-However, both areas are short, with a max height of 5' 8" — and that is only at the top dead center.
+However, both areas are short, with a max height of 5' 8" — which is only at the top dead center.
 The vestibule area is a little shorter than that at 5' 4", forcing most campers to duck and change sitting down.

-There are only two pockets in this 6-person tent, and in our version, one of the pockets was sewn on backward.
-Getting in and out of the Evanston is also oddly difficult, as the doors only open about halfway.
+There are only two pockets in this 6-person tent, and in our version, the manufacturer sewed on one of the pockets backward.
+Getting in and out of the Evanston is also oddly difficult, as the doors only open halfway.
 Not only does this make things awkward, it is impossible to inflate or deflate your beds anywhere but inside the tent.
 The door also has a very strange window.
-Because the door only opens halfway, they added windows on each side forcing a large seam down the middle.
-We should also point out that when the windows are open, there are no clips or ties to tuck them away, so they just dangle in the wind.
+They added windows on each side because the door only opens halfway, which places a large seam right down the middle.
+We should also point out that there are no clips or ties to tuck them away when the windows are open, so they just dangle in the wind.

 The Evanston is a solid dome design with a fairly low profile and heavily slanted walls.
 It also comes pre-installed with guylines and a full set of totally adequate stakes, so this tent passed our wind tests quite well.
-It is extremely well-ventilated with or without the rainfly, thanks to all of the open mesh and optional window covers.
+Thanks to all of the open mesh and optional window covers, it is extremely well-ventilated with or without the rainfly.

 However, when it comes to rain, this tent prefers to collect it rather than shed it.
-A totally open vestibule with an attached floor means while you may be dry inside your tent, all your gear will be taking a bath.
-Not a great design feature to say the least.
+An open vestibule with an attached floor means while you may be dry inside your tent, all your gear will be taking a bath.
+Not a great design feature, to say the least.

 Ease of Use

-The tent took our team 14 minutes and 20 seconds to pitch fully — much longer than the majority of our other tents and with much more frustration between the team.
+The tent took our team 14 minutes and 20 seconds to pitch fully — much longer than the majority of our other tents and with much more frustration.
 First, the cheap fiberglass poles get snagged when pushing them into the sleeves.
 The poles also use a pin setup instead of the grommet setup seen on all the other tents in our lineup.
 Once the poles are on, it's time to move on to the fly.
 However, you can't put the fly on without fully staking the entire tent first.
 But because Coleman uses cheap elastic straps that clip to rings attached next to the poles, it is very hard to clip everything when under tension.
 The rainfly also must be velcroed to the vestibule area in four locations.
-Needless to say, setting up this tent is not simple.

 — Rob Gaedtke